Unlocking Past Information: Temporal Embeddings in Cooperative Bird's Eye View Prediction: Experiments

 \subsection{Implementation Details}

 We adopt the configurations from \cite{xu2022cobevt} for all models, which include a communication range of 70m between a CAV and the ego vehicle.
 Additionally, we utilize the Adam optimizer and implement a cosine annealing learning rate scheduler.
 The model structure remains consistent across all variants, using ResNet34 as the imaging backbone and a decoder with three upsampling layers.
 Each upsampling layer includes a bilinear interpolation, 3x3 convolution, batch normalization, and ReLU activation function.
 For the temporal fusion module, we use three attention blocks.
-We follow the training principle of \cite{Li2022BEVFormer} and use four frames as a sequence, iterating through the frames $t-3, t-2, t-1$ in inference mode (no gradient calculations), and perform the last step for predicting frame $t$ with gradient calculation.
+We follow the training principle of \cite{Li2022BEVFormer} and use four frames as a sequence, iterating through the frames $t-3, t-2, t-1$ in inference mode, and perform the last step for predicting frame $t$ with gradient calculation.
 We employ an approximation of the IoU as the loss function and conduct training for all temporal modules over 40 epochs, utilizing a batch size of 8.
 The IoU loss $\mathcal{L}_{\text{IoU}}$ is calculated as follows:

-The Intersection represents the overlapping area between the predicted segmentation \(\mathcal{D}\) and the ground truth segmentation \(\mathcal{G}\) at a specific pixel \((i, j)\) of an image of size \(I \times J\).
-Before applying \(\mathcal{D}\) to the loss, we calculate probabilities of the model output using the sigmoid function \(\sigma(\mathcal{D}_{i, j})\).
+The Intersection represents the overlapping area between the predicted \(\mathcal{D}\) and the ground truth segmentation \(\mathcal{G}\) at a specific pixel \((i, j)\) with image size \(I \times J\).
+Before applying \(\mathcal{D}\) to the loss, we calculate model output probabilities using the sigmoid function \(\sigma(\mathcal{D}_{i, j})\).
 The Union accounts for the total area covered by the predicted and ground truth segmentations, considering overlapping and non-overlapping regions.